-Please refer to the Procurement section for more software-related information and a list of software that has already passed digital accessibility review.
+Please refer to the Procurement section for more software-related information.

 Windows and Apple computers are largely accessible because their operating systems work with assistive technology, a variety of input devices are available, and screen reading software is available.
 Tablets and iPads are also generally accessible.
 There are some computers that do not create access - including some thin clients.